John-Kostick/vzome-sharing/_posts/2025-08-05-Rhombicuboctahedron-CM-09-43-38.md

  </figcaption>
 </figure>

 This is another version of a 12 piece model that uses the same set of sliding planes, but with a structure that encloses the "hooks" that interlock adjacent sticks in cavities built into the sides of sticks that have equilateral triangle cross-section.
 This is called a Tetraxis assembly.
+[Tetraxis Geometry](https://youtu.be/WnkyOTtBij8)

 <figure style="width: 87%; margin: 5%">